 - Sponsors netted an acquisition fee of .5 to 2%.
 The average acquisition fee was 1%.

 - Sponsors netted a property management fee between 2 and 9%.

 Before the internet, real estate syndication required that interested investors have an established network of syndicate partners to find trustworthy, profitable deals to buy shares of.

 Like the two guys opening up a bar together, the guy with the bar experience had to somehow meet the guy with the money, and vice versa.
 Fast forward a few years and things have really changed for real estate syndications, with the help of the internet and the advent of crowdfunding.

 Real estate crowdfunding gives access to the financial fundamentals of a deal and makes it easy for accredited investors to purchase shares without using the old model of country-club small talk and caddy fees.

-Crowdfunding is a way to raise money through the internet for a big project with the help of a ‘crowd’ of investors; if a project gets enough funding, it’s a “go”, and if not, the money is returned to investors.
+Crowdfunding is a way to raise money through the internet for a big project with the help of a ‘crowd’ of investors.
+If a project gets enough funding, it’s a “go.”
+If not, the money is returned to investors.